This page contains information for tenants on landlord harassment and illegal eviction.

 Harassment

 As a tenant you are entitled to occupy your home in peace and comfort.
 If your landlord does something to interfere with this, it could be considered as harassment.
-Examples of this could include such things as:
+Examples of this could include:

 An illegal eviction takes place if your landlord makes you leave your home without following the proper legal process.
-It is a serious criminal offence.
+Illegal eviction is a criminal offence.

 If your landlord is threatening or has illegally evicted you from the property, you should try to get an independent witness or the police at the scene and retain possession of any keys to the property.

 If you have been illegally evicted you can take action yourself, through a solicitor, against your landlord, to claim compensation for any distress you may have suffered.
-This can been done in addition to any criminal prosecution that the Local Authority may bring against the landlord.
-If the Local Authority is able to prosecute your landlord, you must be willing to provide a statement giving a true account of what has happened and also be willing to give evidence in court.
+This can been done in addition to any criminal prosecution that the council may bring against the landlord.
+If the council is able to prosecute your landlord, you must be willing to provide a statement giving a true account of what has happened and also be willing to give evidence in court.

 Contact us